nealcaren/python-tutorials/README.md

 __Entire Analysis__
+One of the great things about IPython Notebooks is that you can present code and context in the same document.

 * [Diving into Open Data with IPython Notebook & Pandas](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/jvns/talks/master/pycon2014/bike_paths.ipynb?create=1) by [Julia Evans](http://twitter.com/b0rk).
 Do people bike when it rains using Pandas.